rozlynboutin/microbiome_helper/Metagenomics-tutorial-downsampled-answers.md

 4. MetaPhlAn version 2.5.0 (28 April 2015)
 5. s__Neisseria_unclassified	11.8%
 6. SRS015044: p__Actinobacteria & SRS015893: p_Firmicutes
-7. Phylum Candidatus_Saccharibacteria, Present only in sample SRS015044
+7. Phylum Candidatus_Saccharibacteria, present only in sample SRS015044
-8. SRS015044 supragingival plaque
+8. Sample SRS015044 was is from supragingival plaque
 9. metaphlan_out
 10. Yes, there is separation between the tongue samples and the plaque samples but there is no clear separation between subgingival and supragingival.
 The separation occurs along PCs 1 and 2: ![](https://www.dropbox.com/s/96bistjnv53r3iv/bodysite_PCA_taxonomy_downsample.png?raw=1)